armanjindal/garden/content/index.md

 Writing here, equipped with these power tools, helps me produce an expanding network of thoughts to help me shape, affirm, and **live** a narrative I am moulding everyday.
 ## 🧐 Me ?

 We answer this question, in some form, everyday.
 The modern human is thrown into condition where we must constantly explain ourself to the other.
-I am not

-"All the worlds a stage" is lament if we cling to this idea stable, "authentic" self.
-It can be a celebration of the fact that we are socially constructed, and invitation to play and perform.
 [This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8), one of my favorite shows, captures the innocuous poignance of that question.

+In short: I am a programmer, writer, humanist, (primal) mover and friendly human!

 Click on my [me](digital-garden/me.md) page for the longer story.
 I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.
 ## 🔗 Connect